CRIW Pre-Conference: The Changing Nature of Work

 Andrew Joung, University of Michigan

-Understanding Self-Employment Trajectories and their Effects on Wellbeing in the United States
+Understanding Self-Employment Trajectories over the Life Course in the United States

 Discussant: Ryan A. Decker, Federal Reserve Board of Governors